BC4GRID/go-ethereum-poic/README.md

 ## Go Ethereum with Time-Memory-Data Trade-Off Based Consensus Protocol

-This repository hosts the integration of a Time-Memory-Data Trade-Off (TMD-TO) based consensus protocol into the official Go Ethereum implementation.
+This repository hosts the integration of a Time-Memory-Data Trade-Off (TMD-TO) based consensus protocol into the official Go Ethereum implementation (Details regarding the protocol can be found in the following [publication](https://doi.org/10.1109/ACCESS.2020.3013199).
 This protocol introduces a unique puzzle, centered around inverting a one-way function, solved using the TMD-TO approach.
 This paradigm shift allows for reduced energy consumption, leveraging memory to solve computational puzzles efficiently.

 ## Building the Source